UsabilityDynamics/node-abstract/Readme.md

     - Abstract.defineProperties( object, properties ) Add multiple properties.
     - Abstract.addPrototype( to, from ) Insert prototype into chain.

 ## Context Properties
+The following methods are available for use within the Constructor method

-    - is_module( module ) - Bind the context to the module object.
+    - module( module ) - Bind the context to the module object.
     - create()
     - destroy()
     - read()